 (g) All claims paid in the absence of legal liability will be limited to property damage.
 No payments will be made for personal injuries, lost wages, inconvenience, mental anguish, business interruption, diminished value, or for anything other than direct property damage on this basis.
 Payments may include reimbursement for cleaning bills, plumbing bills, or other services necessary to restore or repair damaged property.
 Payments will be made to the owner of the real and/or personal property only.
 Absent legal liability, no payments will be made to insurers of damaged property under their rights of subrogation.
 Moreover, this chapter creates no rights or causes of action that do not already exist under Maryland law.

 (h) In determining actual cash value, WSSC will be guided by depreciation methods generally accepted in the claims industry.
 All settlement offers will be presented as a lump sum figure.
-(2019 codification, 2019; CUS 08-01 § 3.)
+(Amended during 2019 codification; CUS 08-01 § 3)